-As part of the IB PYP, we have the six transdisciplinary themes that help our teachers to develop a programme of inquiry into these important concepts.
-Each term, we focus on one of these themes, this term is ‘Who We Are’.
-The transdisciplinary theme of ‘Who we are’ is explained using the following descriptor: Inquiry into the nature of the self, beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities and cultures; rights and responsibilities; what it means to be human.
+As part of the IB PYP, we have the six transdisciplinary themes that help us to develop a programme of inquiry into these important concepts.
+Each term, we focus on one of these themes, this term is ‘how we organise ourselves’.
+This transdisciplinary theme is explained using the following descriptor: inquiry into the nature of the self, beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities and cultures; rights and responsibilities; what it means to be human.
 To ensure coverage, each year group is allocated part of the descriptor to focus on in more detail.
 By doing so, we can confidently ensure that each child will have explored these ideas – through age-appropriate and relevant inquiries – by the time they leave us in Year 6.

 Below are the six transdisciplinary themes that we will cover throughout the year: